The Process Designer enables defining process flows as the result of an event in an intuitive, graphical way.

 |If another user is editing the user story, it is displayed by a small avatar image of the user in the user story tile.
 By mouse over such an avatar image, a tooltip with the user’s login name is displayed.|

 Similarly, a small button in the upper left corner in the Process Designer itself displays users who are editing the same user story.
 The color of the button turns to red when another user starts editing the same user story.
 To view all editors, click on the button to open a pop-up.

 It displays the avatar screen and the user’s login name.
 The colors depend on the user’s login name, so each user is given an individual color.
 The list of editors will always be up to date so you will get an instant response when someone starts editing the same user story.

-You have the possibility to search within the Process Dashboard for occurrences of elements.
+It is possible to search within the Process Dashboard for elements.

-Note: Auto fields cannot be found by name, but only by the expression they represent.
+Note: Auto Fields cannot be found by name, only by the expression they represent.